uwplasma/flexipde/README.md

 - **Unified grid and coordinate system:** Create structured grids in 1D, 2D or 3D, including cylindrical coordinate systems with arbitrary metrics.
 - **Multiple discretisation methods:** Choose between Fourier spectral methods for periodic domains and finite difference methods for general boundaries.
 Additional schemes (e.g. finite volume/WENO) can be added easily.
-    - **Built‑in models:** Includes linear advection, diffusion, ideal and resistive MHD, two‑fluid plasmas, drift–kinetic equations and a Vlasov–Poisson solver for the two–stream instability.
+- **Built‑in models:** Includes linear advection, diffusion, ideal Alfvén waves, resistive MHD, two‑fluid plasmas, drift‑kinetic equations and a Vlasov–Poisson solver.
 Additional models can be implemented by subclassing a base class.
 - **Custom equations:** Write your own PDEs without modifying the library—see the Burgers and Hasegawa–Wakatani examples.
 - **JAX acceleration and differentiability:** When JAX is installed, simulations are JIT‑compiled and run on GPU/TPU.
 You can compute gradients of objectives with respect to simulation parameters and plug them into optimisation routines (via Optax).
 - **CLI and configuration files:** Run simulations from the command line using TOML configuration files.
 You can specify the filename without the `.toml` suffix for convenience.